mmahsereci/mmahsereci.github.io/_posts/2021-08-04-tesseract.md

 The rotating tesseract and the hyper-sphere are simple enough to animate.
 In 4 dimensions all you need are some vectors and a rotation matrix.
 There are little things more simple to write in code than a matrix-vector multiplication which is effectively what this boils down to.
-The projection into 3d is simple, too.
+The projection onto 3d is simple, too.

 In 3 dimensions, however, the movement of the object looks more involved, and perhaps even complicated.
 The dynamics are not as easy to understand and harder to describe mathematically.